 The best way of handling most things you don’t agree with on the internet is to simply ignore them, an approach that is much healthier than giving in and trying to correct every wrong and straighten every question mark you see.
 Considering how much dubious material there is on the internet (and elsewhere) about learning Chinese, I would surely die without this strategy.
+Chineasy and Learn to read Chinese with ease! have received so much attention lately and I receive so many questions and comments about it that I need to write this.

-Learn to read Chinese… with ease!
+Learn to read Chinese with ease!

-This is what I tried to do with ShaoLan’s Learn to read Chinese… with ease? and similar discussions about learning Chinese characters, but since I still receive recommendations to watch her TED talk (mostly from people who don’t study Chinese) and questions about the content (mostly from people who do study Chinese), I think it’s time to write a little bit about learning to read Chinese.
+This is what I tried to do with ShaoLan’s Learn to read Chinese… with ease! and similar discussions about learning Chinese characters, but since I still receive recommendations to watch her TED talk (mostly from people who don’t study Chinese) and questions about the content (mostly from people who do study Chinese), I think it’s time to write a little bit about learning to read Chinese.

 I’m not going to bash either ShaoLan’s TED talk or her product (which I haven’t seen); this has already been done by others.
 Instead, I’m going to address some questions related to the content of her talk.
 I’m also going to expand on my answers and discuss how some of the difficulties with learning to read Chinese can be overcome.
 Please note that even though I use ShaoLan as an example here, what i say ought to apply to a lot of other people and products as well.